JustLewis/OpenGLTemplate/README.md

+This is an old template.
+I need to look at this again really to see if I want it.

 "# OpenGLTemplate"
 Make sure it's in x86, It'll likely start in x64, can find this at the top.
 Right click the project, go to settings